 As far as ongoing maintenance, all you have to do is clean out your robotic cleaner’s bag—that’s where it stores all the junk it sucks up.
 How frequently your vacuum needs to be cleaned depends on use, so go ahead and eyeball it.
 Just like all other DIY maintenance routines, you’ll figure out what works for your pool.

-To keep your circulation system in top shape, you’ll need a reliable, powerful, and energy-saving pump like the 2 HP Energy Star Variable Speed In Ground Blue Torrent Cyclone Pump to make sure all your water is sanitized.
+To keep your circulation system in top shape, you’ll need a reliable, powerful, and energy-saving pump like the 1.5 HP Energy Star Black and Decker Variable Speed Inground Pump to make sure all your water is sanitized.
 Plus, it comes with a free warranty, is eligible for rebates, and pays itself off in under a year.
-According to customer James Robinson, “Great price, quick shipping and delivery.
-Installed it and turned it on, and it was so quiet that we both reached down to feel if it was vibrating!
-Simple controls.
-I’d buy it again.”
+According to customer Steve T, “This was a great purchase!
+They shipped right away and even emailed an installation video.
+The pump was easy to install and set up.
+It operates so quietly.
+It replaced a 16 year old pump and I look forward to lower energy costs.”

 Now That Didn’t Suck, Did It!?